Five Structural Challenges of Returnable Assets Ops

 The first and most persistent challenge in returnable asset operations is the lack of consistent visibility and control across the logistics network.
 While shipment visibility often gets attention, reusable transport items such as pallets, crates, and containers rarely enjoy the same level of tracking once they leave controlled facilities.

-That’s because most supply chains struggle with fragmented data systems, inconsistent real-time tracking, and limited collaboration across partners – all of which inhibit full visibility into where assets are, how long they remain idle, and who is responsible for them at any given point.
-This isn’t unique to RTIs: fragmented data and poor real-time tracking are well-recognized barriers to achieving meaningful end-to-end visibility in logistics operations.
+That’s because most supply chains still operate on fragmented data systems with inconsistent real-time tracking, and limited ability to collaborate on asset data across partners – all of which inhibit full visibility into where assets are, how long they remain idle, and who is responsible for them at any given point.

 Across most operations, asset location data lives in disparate systems – WMS, TMS, ERP, partner portals – each capturing isolated snapshots rather than a continuous lifecycle view.
 Additionally, most of the asset tracking solutions only track location & basic metrics and don’t really give complete visibility into the asset movement & lifecycle.